BettercareHealth/bettercare/nc/nc-7.md

 1. Before placing an infant in a closed incubator, the incubator must be clean and correctly assembled.
 Place a clean linen sheet over the mattress.
 2. Plug the power lead into the wall fitting and switch on the power at the wall.
-3. Switch on the incubator and adjust the incubator temperature to 37 °C. Always keep a warm incubator available in the nursery for a new admission.
+3. Switch on the incubator and adjust the incubator temperature to 37&nbsp;°C. Always keep a warm incubator available in the nursery for a new admission.
 Never place an infant in a cold incubator.
 4. Open the hood for as short a time as possible when placing the infant in the incubator.
 If available, open the side panel rather then the whole hood.
 This will prevent cooling the incubator.
 5. From the infant’s birth weight and age since delivery determine the recommended incubator temperature (neutral thermal environment).
 6. Read the incubator temperature.
 Increase or decrease the incubator temperature until the recommended temperature is reached.
-7. Measure the temperature of the infant and incubator after 30 minutes and adjust the incubator temperature if the infant’s temperature is not in the normal range (36–36.5 °C for skin and 36.5–37 °C for axilla).
+7. Measure the temperature of the infant and incubator after 30 minutes and adjust the incubator temperature if the infant’s temperature is not in the normal range (36–36.5&nbsp;°C for skin and 36.5–37&nbsp;°C for axilla).
 8. The infant and incubator temperature should be read and recorded as part of the routine observations.
 Alter the incubator temperature whenever the infant’s temperature is outside the normal range.
 9. If the infant remains cold in spite of the recommended incubator setting then the cause is either:
 	* The room is too cold or the incubator is too close to a cold window.
 Warm the room if necessary and move the incubator away from the cold window.
 Place a perspex heat shield over the infant and put on a woollen cap to prevent radiant heat loss.